S0AndS0/Perinoid_Pipes/Documentation/Contributing_code_initial_setup.md

  > The `-C` (ssh key comment) should match the same email account as used by your GitHub account name defined by `-f` (file name) to keep things organized and avoid errors.
-Additional note, the above will request a passphrase be made if you set one up, this passphrase will be the one required to authenticate via ssh to git and not the account password setup via their web site.
+Additional note, the above will request a passphrase be made, if you set one up, this passphrase will be the one required to authenticate via ssh to git and not the account password setup via their web site.